Morgana-S/ourglass/README.md

 - Account management on the user's behalf is barebones at the moment, with basic styling on the pages for password resets.
 Enhancing these features for users should be a priority for future work in the project, as this is an area the site is woefully lacking.
 Basic functionality exists if a user -needs- to reset, their password, but I wouldn't describe it as complete.

+- As a compromise between ease-of-access and security, a better way to display event addresses and urls for online video sessions would be to send details of these addresses to users who have tickets.
+This helps to obscure the actual location and prevents people who are not invited from turning up to spoil the event.
+There would also need to be a way of implementing proximity-based events, so that users are able to book tickets for events which are strictly local to them, without technically revealing an address up front.

 # Deployment

 ## Deployment to Heroku